imathwy/ReasBook-preview/README.md

 The goal is to preserve the structure of original references while producing machine-checkable proofs.
 We welcome collaboration from researchers, students, and practitioners.

-ReasBook is generated with the tool: [M2F](https://github.com/optsuite/M2F.git).
+ReasBook is generated using the tool: [M2F](https://github.com/optsuite/M2F.git).

 ## Current Coverage